CUBRID/cubrid-manual/en/admin/control.rst

 **CM Users**

-    Information about CM users consists of the followings:
+    Information about CM users consists of the following:

     *   CM user authority: Includes the following information.